Villa Park, California: Government

 The city is governed by five council members each elected for four-year terms.
-The current (2025) representatives on the City Council include Mayor Nicol Jones, Mayor Pro-Tem Jordan Wu and Councilmembers Robert Frackelton, Kelly McBride and Crystal Miles.
+The current (2025) representatives on the City Council include Mayor Jordan Wu, Mayor Pro-Tem Robert Frackelton and Councilmembers Nicol Jones, Kelly McBride and Crystal Miles.

 Politics

 66.0% of the city's 4,533 registered voters declared their affiliation with the Republican party.
 17.3% are registered Democrats, and 14.3% were unaffiliated voters.